webgpu-native/webgpu-headers/doc/articles/Surfaces.md

  - `wl_surface` on Wayland systems with @ref WGPUSurfaceSourceWaylandSurface
  - `xcb_window_t` using XCB windows with @ref WGPUSurfaceSourceXCBWindow

-For example creating an @ref WGPUSurface from an `HWND` is done like so:
+For example, creating an @ref WGPUSurface from an `HWND` is done like so:

 ```c
 WGPUSurfaceSourceWindowsHWND hwndDesc = {